 –Button Gwinnett (Georgia) An English-born plantation owner and merchant, he was 41 at the time of the signing.
 And didn’t last much longer.
 A political argument with a Georgia general led to a duel in which Gwinnett was mortally wounded.
 He died in 1777 at age 42, the second of the signers to die.
 (John Morton of Pennsylvania was first.)
 YES

-–Lyman Hall (Georgia) A Connecticut Yankee physician transplanted to Georgia plantation owner, Hall was 52 years old at the signing.
+–Lyman Hall (Georgia) A Connecticut Yankee Congregational minister and physician transplanted to Georgia plantation owner, Hall was 52 years old at the signing.
 A vocal patriot when Georgia was far more hesitant about independence, he first came to Philadelphia as a nonvoting delegate.
-Hall’s plantation was destroyed during the war when the British made their punishing attacks on the South.
+Hall’s plantation was destroyed during the war during the punishing British campaigns in the South.
 He later served as Georgia’s governor, dying at age 66 in 1790.
 YES